MuSaG: A Multimodal German Sarcasm Dataset with Full-Modal Annotations: Analysis

 \subsection{Extended Context}

-To investigate the effect of additional context on classification performance, we include up to 15 seconds of preceding content for each statement in the dataset, as 15 seconds include at least one additional statement, according to our dataset statistics in \cref{tab:dataset_statistics}.
+To investigate the effect of additional context on classification performance, we include up to 15 seconds of preceding content for each statement.
+This duration was chosen based on our dataset statistics (\cref{tab:dataset_statistics}), which show that individual statements are on average around 10 seconds long, meaning 15 seconds reliably captures at least one additional preceding utterance.
+Example utterances with extended context are shown in Table~\ref{tab:context_effects} in Appendix~\ref{app:examples}.
 Prompts are constructed to provide this extended context to the model, with the target statement explicitly indicated in the prompt using its transcript.
 Full prompts for the extended context condition are provided in \cref{apdx:extended_context}.